Reignable/grow-towers/README.md

 ## 🤔 Assumptions

-From the data and code provided the user persona of a worker at a tower site was assumed.
-Someone who requires an overview of the current status of each tower but does not require finer grained detail on each job in each slot.
+From the simulation data and code, the user persona of a worker at a tower site was assumed as the data does not include fine grained detail of each slot.
+Someone who requires an overview of the current status of each tower but does not require drill down in each slot.
 This could be a lead research scientist if the towers are being used for a research project or a lead farmer if in a more commercial setting.

 Following this no other assumptions were made.